snakster/cpp.react/guides/engines/index.md

 Among the parallel algorithms, Pulsecount is the fastest, but only by fully utilizing all available parallel ressources.
 Subtree supports on-demand parallelism for heavyweight nodes, so in this scenario, it reverts to purely single-threaded updating.
-It does so less efficiently than the actual single-threaded solution, but in terms of combined CPU time, it is more efficient than Pulsecount.
+It does so less efficiently than the purely single-threaded algorithm, but in terms of combined CPU time, it is still more efficient than Pulsecount.

 ## Example 2